 To be considered for federal assistance, students generally must be enrolled in a recognized academic program leading to a degree or certificate.
-However, if a student is enrolled at least half-time in course work that is required for admission to a graduate program at OSU, the student may be eligible for loan consideration for one calendar year (12 months) beginning on the first day of the loan period.
+However, if a student is enrolled at least half-time in undergraduate coursework that is required for admission to a graduate program at OSU, the student may be eligible for loan consideration during a single period not to exceed 12 months in a lifetime.

-Students are only eligible for Ford Federal Direct Loan consideration.
+Students are only eligible for Direct Loan consideration.
 Preparatory students who wish to be considered for assistance should schedule an appointment with a financial aid counselor to discuss their particular circumstances.